anutt12/Ifpa/README.md

 [How to Convert CSV to JSON in Java](https://dzone.com/articles/how-to-convert-csv-to-json-in-java)

 We then created a class to set up a plain old Java object (POJO) to convert the data to a JSON file.
-Unfortunately
+We did find success in doing this, however it became clear very quickly that pushing that data to MongoDb was going to be a difficult task.
+Originally we thought we could push the scraped data directly to the database.
+There is potentially a way to do this, however we were unable to figure it out.
+The data may also not have been formatted properly if we had done that.
+Since we were pulling a data table from the site, it seems that scraping to a CSV file and then converting to a Json file was the only way we could ensure that the data would be formatted properly.
+After quite a bit of research and failed attempts, we did have to reach out for help with pushing the data to MongoDb.
+We still need to write out the code to schedule how often the program scrapes from the website, as well as the "next page" function to get all of the data.
+We stuck with 500 entries during build and testing as there are over 81,000 entries and we didn't feel it necessary to pull that much data at this time.
+Future plans would also include extending the scraper to retrieve data from the other parts of the site.

 >